 7. Utilize the Power of Email Marketing

-When it comes to B2B lead generation and nurturing, one cannot underestimate the power of emails.
+When it comes to B2B sales lead generation and nurturing, one cannot underestimate the power of emails.
 In fact, 73% of B2B marketers rate email campaigns as either “excellent” or “good” as a part of their marketing strategy.

 Email marketing allows you to focus on building relationships with those you have qualified based on your lead qualification criteria.